-According to the National Highway Traffic Safety Administration (NHTSA), texting is five to six times more dangerous than drunk driving, and according to the American Automobile Association (AAA), 67% of drivers admit to engaging in this potentially lethal behavior.
+According to the Insurance Institute for Highway Safety (IIHS), texting drivers face a crash risk two to six times higher than a non-texting driver, and according to the American Automobile Association (AAA), 67% of drivers admit to engaging in this potentially lethal behavior.
 Attendees at this year’s Nevada Traffic Safety Summit were able to hear from Ben Lieberman with the Alliance Combating Distracted Driving about the groundbreaking technology that aims to reduce distracted driving.

 The Textalyzer technology is a hand-held tablet for the officer that field tests a motorist’s mobile device after an auto crash.
 The field test takes about 90 seconds while the cell phone in the motorist’s hand and results in a report on whether the user was illegally typing or swiping.
 However, it cannot access any personal content.
 The technology also differentiates between legal voice activation and handheld use.
 The Textalyzer is not designed or programmed to retrieve personal content and the device never leaves the motorist’s hands.